buildpacks/docs/content/docs/for-app-developers/concepts/builder.md

 <!--more-->

-The [build-time base image] provides the base environment for the `builder` (e.g., an Ubuntu Jammy OS image with build tooling) and a [runtime base image] provides the base environment for the `app image` during runtime.
+The [build-time base image] provides the base environment for the `builder` (e.g., an Ubuntu Noble OS image with build tooling) and a [runtime base image] provides the base environment for the `app image` during runtime.

 ![builder](/images/builder.svg)